naveenpi/shopinfo/README.md

 6. Customer can call the sellers for further information through the app.

 So with this app all the above issues of the customers are resolved by providing a “user-friendly and “easy to navigate “app.

+## Application Information:
+Test Credentials: There is no need of test credentials, You have to create two accounts namely for seller and customer.